 The most famous and in-demand restaurant based in Bursa called Kofteci Yusuf.
 Apparently, during weekends you have no room to sit down unless reserved beforehand that’s how busy this place becomes.

-This restaurant was visited during our trip to Bursa but wow, it did not disappoint all the food was spot on, from starters, mains and desserts.
+This restaurant we visited during our trip to Bursa was simply amazing, it did not disappoint all the food was spot on, from starters, mains and desserts.
 Although I could not capture all the food as everyone was in a rush to eat and could resist, so captured what I could as seen below.

 A local restaurant in Sirkeci, next to Centrum Hotel where we stayed at.
 I had the nicest looking ‘Turkish Pide’ and desserts as well as some entertainment when we ordered Turkish traditional food, ‘Testi Kebabs’.
 There are vegetarian and meat option to pick a clay pot from but in this case, we opted for the meat option.
 These include lamb, chicken or beef and with the vegetarian option there include carrots, celery, onions, garlic, and potatoes.

 When the clay pots are ready, waiters tend to entertain their customers with the blazing hot jug and crack the pot in front of you, releasing the nice aroma scent.
 It’s an experience not to forget, where everyone tends to enjoy from a distance.
 I would definitely recommend having this for the experience and taste.